abrar2030/FinFlow/README.md

 | **Authentication Issues** | Ensure `JWT_SECRET` is set, check token expiration, and clear browser cookies/local storage. |
 | **Docker Compose Issues** | Check if ports are already in use (`netstat -tulpn`), ensure Docker is up to date, or try rebuilding containers (`docker-compose build --no-cache`). |
 | **Mobile App Connection** | Verify API endpoint configuration in the mobile app and ensure backend services are running and accessible. |

-### Getting Help

-If you encounter issues not covered above, please:
-1. Check the GitHub Issues page for similar problems.
-2. Join the community Discord server for real-time support.
-3. Open a new issue with detailed reproduction steps and logs.

 ---